unnonouno/cudnnenv/README.rst

 positional arguments:

-:VERSION: Version of cuDNN you want to install and activate.
+:`VERSION`: Version of cuDNN you want to install and activate.
 Select from [v2, v3, v4, v5, v5-cuda8, v51, v51-cuda8]

 `version`